We decided to flip the switch on Delight at the end of this month and it officially marks the end of my first startup. Bittersweet moment.

 Our most expensive monthly plan was US$300.
 Customers who churned never complained about the price.
 We just didn’t deliver up to their expectation.

-- Price your service to encourage engagement.
+- Price your service to promote retention.

-- Follow up with inactive users.
+- Follow up on inactive users.

 - Welcome email works well.

 We got this idea from my YC batch mate Optimizely.
 Send an email to your new user and ask them about how they intend to use your service and where they heard about you.
 We got about 10% reply rate and gained insight on our target market and what pain points they wanted us to solve.
+To take it one step further, we should have also followed up with our power users to check if they have recommended us to their network and in particularly how they communicated our values.

 - Content marketing works well.